kanishka-linux/vinanti/README.md

         4. vnt.get(url3)

+        5. vnt.get(url4)

-        5. vnt.start()
+        6. vnt.start()

-        In above ordering only last request (i.e. that of url3) will be fetched.
+        In above wrong way, only last request (i.e. that of url4) will be fetched.

         Users have to use **vnt.add** to add more http requests to the session,